korytina/Daniel_Korytina/README.md

 * Developed a tool at NREL to automatically generate a database from a folder hiercharchy - each folder becomes a table, files become records.
 Folder nesting is captured with foreign key links and there is a data merge feature.
 * Wirewrapped programmable HC11 computer with LCD screen from individual chips.
 Programmable via serial port and/or EPROM

-Some hobby/fun programming stuff:
+Fun programming stuff:
 * Edited c source for INT BASIC programming language to compile and run on Matsucom wristwatch
-* Wrote checkers engine (recursive postion evaluation) in Saturn assembly for HP48G calculator (this was interesting due to the register limitation of the architecture)
+* Wrote checkers engine (recursive postion evaluation) in Saturn assembly for and on HP48G calculator (interesting due to the special-purpose working registers, scratch and stack limitations of the architecture)

 ##